sumeet-bansal/lighthouse/README.md

 Running the `list` command without any parameters gives a complete scope of the database, which may be impractical at scale.

 ### `ignore`
 Besides being able to populate and verify the database, the database module can also directly edit properties within the database.
 Properties can be "ignored" during queries to reduce false positives (e.g. dev-specific information).
-These properties can easily be set via .ignore files (elaborated upon in the ["Meta Files" section](#meta-files))or through the `ignore` command, which provides info about the properties currently set to be ignored in the database and can further ignore or acknowledge properties.
-Passing in no parameters outputs the properties currently set to be ignored, and any parameters given to the command are ignored by default.
+These properties can easily be set via `.ignore` files (elaborated upon in the ["Meta Files" section](#meta-files)) or through the `ignore` command, which provides info about the properties currently set to be ignored in the database and can further ignore or acknowledge properties.
+Passing in no arguments outputs the properties currently set to be ignored, and any properties given to the command as arguments are set to be ignored by default.

 For example, the following commands check what properties are currently being ignored and then sets the property `server.dr.mongo.host.port` within the environment `RWC-Dev` to be ignored:
 ```
-lighthouse-v1.3.0: db $ ignore
+lighthouse-v1.4.0: db $ ignore

 2 properties set to be ignored:
  - export/dedup/fieldlist
  - export/output/chunk/size/bytes

-lighthouse-v1.3.0: db $ ignore -l RWC-Dev server.dr.mongo.host.port
+lighthouse-v1.4.0: db $ ignore -l RWC-Dev server.dr.mongo.host.port

 3 properties set to be ignored:
  - export/dedup/fieldlist